Edmilson Kutchy

 Edmilson Camala Sá (born 12 October 2002), better known by the nickname Kutchy, is a Portuguese professional futsal player who plays as a winger.

 Career

 Born in Lisbon, Portugal, Kutchy has played futsal since he was 9 years old.
-He started his career at ASCD Arroja and had a spell at Sporting CP, but spent most of his youth at SL Benfica and turned professional during the 2020–21 season.
+He started his career at ASCD Arroja and had a spell with Sporting CP, but spent most of his youth at SL Benfica, where he turned professional during the 2020–21 season.
 He was loaned to the Torreense and AD Fundão teams to gain experience, and since October 2023 he has been part of Benfica's first team.

 He had outstanding performances for the youth teams and since 2023 he has been part of the Portugal futsal team, being called up for the 2024 FIFA Futsal World Cup.

 Personal life

 Kutchy contracted COVID-19 in 2020, ending up being hospitalized for two weeks.